nmeri17/suphle-docs/src/docs/v1/database/index.md

 ```

 This style is a more convenient course of action than wiping and manually re-seeding the models.

+1. Potentially left-over data may clash with one of the incoming data generated by the seeding library, resulting in unpredictable test failures that pass when re-tried.

 ### Database connection in-between resets